-Blender Creator/ Publisher
+Blender Creator/ Publisher full review

 Because Blender can be used to create interactive-3D content, you need a special viewer to access it, which recently became available for OS X. The Publisher version of Blender gives distribution rights, too, and comes with 3D games-engine reference documentation.
 Getting the picture?
 Although Blender Creator is free and feature-packed, the steep learning curve involved doesn’t make it the natural-choice 3D program.
 After all, usability is key to productivity.
 Yet there is no denying Blender offers a great tool-set: integrated modelling, animation, deformation, dynamics, lighting, texturing, rendering, post-processing and game-creation systems are wrapped in an alternative and unique interface.
 You can model using polygons, beziér surfaces and curves, and S-Meshes.
 The complex, and clumsy interface relies heavily on hotkeys and having a three-button mouse, making it un-Mac-like in the extreme.
 There’s a button panel to control various parameters throughout scene-building, usually at the bottom of the screen.
 This has 14 modes, many of which are accessible through the Function keys, or via the palette’s button bar.
 These can be used for things such as materials, textures, render options and object editing.
 There is no co-ordinates panel, and neither is there an undo command.
 You can, though, revert an object to its previous state, but by so doing risk losing many of the in-between modelling steps.
 Animation is handled with keyframes and function curves in the normal way.